Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • sulfonamides.

-Given the long and long-term opposition of bacteria and bactericidal agents, all these types of drugs are represented by several generations.
-Each next generation is distinguished by a more perfect degree of purity of the composition, which makes them less toxic to humans.
+Considering the long and long-term confrontation between bacteria and bactericidal agents, all these types of drugs are represented by several generations.
+Each subsequent generation is distinguished by a more advanced degree of purity of the composition, which makes them less toxic to humans.

 We offer you an alphabetical list of new generation antibiotics with a wide spectrum of action: